liesnikov/extensible-elaborator/paper/main.md

 # Constraints and unification #

 The datatype of constraints is open which means the user can write a plugin to extend it.
-However, we provide a few out of the box to be able to typecheck the base language.
+However, we provide a few out of the box to be able to type-check the base language.

 For the purposes of the base language it suffices to have the following.